-When buying the best portable projector for your needs, there are certain things you should look out for.
-First of all is connectivity.
+For a start, you should make sure the portable projector has all the connectivity options you require.
 Most should have HDMI, which will let you plug in almost any device into it, though some will have a mini HDMI port, so you'll need a special cable.

 You should also check to see if a portable projector has built-in speakers.
 If it does, it means that's one less thing to carry around with you, but don't go expecting cinema-like sound quality from those small speakers.